 - The University of Salford – Business and Management

 - Manchester Metropolitan University – Economics and Finance

 - The University of Sheffield – Economics and Politics

-Economics can lead onto HE courses or careers in areas such as Economics, Financial Services, Accounting and Management.
+Economics can lead onto HE courses or careers in areas such as Banking, Government, Financial Services, Accounting and Management.
 Studying Economics at A Level will also give you desirable skills, such as the ability to analyse and reason, process information and think critically.